CEC HS Boys- Move to A?

 Re: CEC HS Boys- Move to A?

-Nah, Cloquet can stay.
-I want East in Class A so they can take their annual shot at Hermanclownelliott70 wrote: ↑Wed Dec 14, 2022 11:00 am Had a nice long post written supporting Cloquet as AA but somehow did not get posted.
+elliott70 wrote: Wed Dec 14, 2022 11:00 am Had a nice long post written supporting Cloquet as AA but somehow did not get posted.

 I blame Lee as he wants CEC out of AA to give the DEast an easier rode to finishing third in 7AA.